-5 Ways to Define Good Communication
+5 Ways to Improve Your Communication Skills

 In the workplace, one of the most important skills to possess is good communication.
 Employers value employees who can communicate effectively; it means they are able to listen to others, as well as successfully relay their own ideas and opinions.
 While listening and speaking are important in effective communication, there are other skills that are vital to good communication in the workplace.